-1. Temperature affects cable flexibility.
-ATI recommends increasing the minimum dynamic bending radius for lower temperatures.

-- 2. The X in the part number represents the cable length.
+- 1. Temperature affects cable flexibility.
+ATI recommends increasing the minimum dynamic bending radius for lower temperatures. - 2.
+The X in the part number represents the cable length.
 For more information, contact ATI. - 3.
-Available in an ATI kit; refer to Table 3.2. - 4.
-Available in an ATI kit; refer to Table 3.3. - 5.
-For information specific to the cable part number, refer to the applicable manual in Table 2.1.
+Available in an ATI kit; refer to Table 3.3. - 4.
+For information specific to the cable part number, refer to the appropriate manual in Table 2.1.